hhuynh18/sp21/materials/psets/pset-b.md

 	To optimize bounds checking, we'd like to perform a dataflow analysis that tracks the length of each list variable at each point in the program.

-	1. Specify the lattice for this problem.
+	1. Specify a lattice for this problem.
 Each lattice element should contain length information for all list variables (which you can name `x₁, x₂, ..., xₙ`).

 	1. Describe the transfer function for the statement `x = concat(x1, x2)`.

-	1. Write a simple program where the meet-over-paths solution differs from the analysis result.
+	1. In the context of the above analysis, write a simple program where the meet-over-paths solution differs from the analysis result.
 Explain how they differ, and why.

 ## Hints